teambit/bit/scopes/webpack/style-regexps/style-regexps.docs.md

 ---
-labels: ['typescript', 'utils', 'webpack']
+labels: ['typescript', 'utils', 'webpack', 'regex']
-description: 'A set of style regexps to use in loaders's test field.'
+description: 'A set of style regexps to use in loaders test field'
 ---

-A set of style regexps to use in loaders's test field
+A set of style regexps to use in loaders' test field

-Available regexps
+## Available regexps

 ```js
 // css